dean-matt/coding-exercise-rts-labs/README.md

 # coding-exercise-rts-labs

-Contains a class that addresses the problem statement below.
+Contains a dotnet console application that addresses the problem statement below.
 This problem statement was provided by RTS Labs.

 ## Problem Statement